pipiolus/Part-1/README.md

-# Part-1
+# FullstackOpen Part-1
-FullStackOpen exercises - part 1
+Set of exercises from Helsinki University-FullStackOpen course.
+Three simple react projects can be found inside this repo.